Austin Riley Preview, Player Props: Braves vs. Nationals

-The Atlanta Braves, including Austin Riley (.417 on-base percentage in past 10 games, 71 points above season-long percentage), take on starter Joan Adon and the Washington Nationals at Truist Park, Saturday at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.350 batting average in his past 10 games), battle starting pitcher Jackson Rutledge and the Washington Nationals at Truist Park, Sunday at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Nationals.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Nationals.

 Sportsbook Promo Codes